jdittrich/userNeedResearchBook/text/dataAnalysis.md

 </div>

-There are many, many ways to stack up the bricks – but only a very few of these generally possible ways will result in something that can be plausibly called a house.
+There are many, many ways to stack up the bricks – but only a very few of these  possible ways will result in something that can be plausibly called a house.

 How your final Lego^®^ house will look like is not determined from the beginning, rather you will change